-Term Definition Contestable Works Works on Utility Infrastructure that can be undertaken or managed by an organisation/ contactor who is not the utility infrastructure owner.
+Term Definition Civil works Separate works which are undertaken by a construction company in order to facilitate work by an Utility Infrastructure Owner.
+This may be installation of conduits and pits, access roads, excavations.
+Contestable Works Works on Utility Infrastructure that can be undertaken or managed by an organisation / contactor who is not the Utility Infrastructure Owner.
 Contractors who undertake the works generally require prequalification (approved supplier status) from the Utility Infrastructure owner.
 Contractor A company engaged to undertake the works Council assets Council assets may include land, sewerage pipelines, water pipelines, pumping stations, drainage channels, and so on.
-Design Design of the electrical network, water pipeline, gas pipeline, sewerage pipeline and related infrastructure DBYD Dial Before You Dig.
+Design Design of the electrical network, water pipeline, gas pipeline, sewerage pipeline and related infrastructure BYDA Before You Dig Australia.
 Data supplied from DBYD is only valid for 60 days.
 Distribution network The network of pipes (water, gas) or electrical lines that supply the utility service to the end user.
-Property service connections are feed from the distribution network Fees Some Infrastructure Utility Owners charge fees for example design lodgement fee, field audit fee, inspection fee, switching fee High voltage power Includes 11 kV, 33 kV, 66kV, 110 kV and 275 kV power (electrical) lines IFC Issued for Construction Investigation A detailed investigation of an Infrastructure Utility assets, used to determine the location, depth and extent of the asset.
-The quality of the information is categorised in accordance with AS5488.
-LGA Local Government Authority, also referred to as "council" Local authority approval Include any approvals from a local authority in relation to the works Local Laws Some councils have a register of local laws and subordinate local laws.
+Property service connections are feed from the distribution network Fees Some Utility Infrastructure Owner charge fees for example design lodgement fee, field audit fee, inspection fee, switching fee High voltage power Includes 11 kV, 33 kV, 66kV, 110 kV and 275 kV power (electrical) lines IFC Issued for Construction Investigation A detailed investigation of an Infrastructure Utility assets, used to determine the location, depth and extent of the asset.
+The quality of the information is categorised in accordance with AS 5488.
+LGA Local Government Authority, also referred to as "council" Local Laws Some councils have a register of local laws and subordinate local laws.
 Low voltage power a power (electrical) line conducting electricity in the range from 50 to 1000V MoU Memorandum of Understanding - a non-legally binding agreement between two organisations.
-Non-Contestable Works Works on Utility Infrastructure that can only be undertaken (or managed) by the Utility Infrastructure owner.
-Permits LGA may require contractors to obtain a permission to work in their road corridor.
-This permission is provided as a road corridor works permit.
-Prequalified Supplier In some cases, the Infrastructure Utility Owner has a list of approved companies and individuals that are authorised to undertake, manage and/or coordinate works on their assets.
+Non-Contestable Works Works on Utility Infrastructure that can only be undertaken (or managed) by the Utility Infrastructure Owner.
+Permits Government or agencies require contractors to obtain authorisation to conduct works in road corridors or land parcels such as clearing permits or Road Corridor Permits.
+Prequalified Supplier In some cases, the Infrastructure Utility Infrastructure Owner has a list of approved companies and individuals that are authorised to undertake, manage and/or coordinate works on their assets.
 PUP Public Utility Plant, means plant permitted under another Act or a Commonwealth Act to be on a road.
-This can also be referred to as Utility Infrastructure or utility assets.
-Public Utility/ Public Utility Provider An entity that owns public utility plant.
+This can also be referred to as Utility Infrastructure or Utility Assets.

+Term Definition

+Public Utility / Public Utility Provider An entity that owns PUP.
 An organisation that has a right, under federal, state or local legislation, to undertake Works in the road corridor.
 These are entities empowered by legislation to own and operate infrastructure for the purpose of providing essential services to the community.

-This covers electricity entities (generation, transmission and distribution), gas suppliers/pipeline licence holders (distribution and transmission), telecommunications carriers (excluding mobile towers which are considered commercial assets), retail-distributors or council water suppliers (water/wastewater / recycled water / sewage delivery but not bulk water).
+This covers electricity entities (generation, transmission and distribution), gas suppliers / pipeline licence holders (distribution and transmission), telecommunications carriers (excluding mobile towers which are considered commercial assets), retail-distributors or council water suppliers (water / wastewater / recycled water / sewage delivery but not bulk water).

-Term Definition

 QUU Queensland Urban Utilities

-RCP Transport and Main Roads Road Corridor Permit

 SCR State Controlled Road

-Utility Owner/ Authority Includes electric power distribution or transmission company owned by the Government of Queensland (e.g. Energex, Ergon, Powerlink), statutory authority of the Government of Queensland (e.g. Urban Utilities) private company (e.g. APA Group, Optus, Telstra), corporation owned by the Australian government (e.g. NBN Co).
+Utility Infrastructure Owner / Authority Includes electric power distribution or transmission company owned by the Government of Queensland (for example, Energex, Ergon, Powerlink), statutory authority of the Government of Queensland (e.g. Urban Utilities) private company (for example, APA Group, Optus, Telstra), corporation owned by the Australian government (for example, NBN Co).
 Also known as a public utility provider in the Transport Infrastructure Act 1994 (Section 105N).

 URMP Utility Relocation Management Plan